schkwve/zero-engine/README.md

 ## About the Project

-Zerø Engine is a lightweight 3D Game Engine written in C++ and powered by Vulkan.
+Zerø Engine is a lightweight 3D Game Engine written in pure C and powered by Vulkan.

 ### Screenshots